 - Recyclables generated by commercial operations

-- Commercial loads of cardboard
+- Commercial and residential loads of cardboard

 - Untreated timber & trees